naaas94/data-pipeline/README.md

+# MVP Status

+## Current Status
+- **Data Generation**: We've nailed high-quality synthetic privacy intent data generation.
+- **Feature Extraction**: Advanced NLP features are ready for downstream ML training.
+- **Data Validation**: Enterprise-grade data quality checks are solidly in place.
+- **Dataset Preparation**: Training-ready datasets with embeddings are good to go.
+- **Data Lineage**: Full data lineage tracking is set for compliance and debugging.

+## Not Yet Implemented
+- **Spark Integration**: Still using Pandas for data processing.
+- **Full ML Solution**: This project is all about data prep for now.
+- **Model Training and Inference**: Check out the companion pipelines for these.

+## Next Steps
+- **Integrate with PCC Ecosystem**: Once the whole PCC ecosystem is live, we'll hook this pipeline up with the training and inference pipelines.
+- **Enhance Scalability**: Looking to add Spark or other distributed processing engines for more power.

+---

 # PCC Data Pipeline - Data Pipeline

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-**An enterprise-grade data preparation pipeline for privacy intent classification, designed as part of a microservices ML architecture.**
+An enterprise-grade data preparation pipeline for privacy intent classification, designed as part of a microservices ML architecture.

-## 🎯 What This Project IS
+## What This Project IS

-This is the **first pipeline** in a **3-pipeline PCC Data Pipeline ecosystem**:
+This is the first pipeline in a 3-pipeline PCC Data Pipeline ecosystem:

 ```
-📊 Data Pipeline (THIS) → 🤖 Training Pipeline → 🚀 Inference Pipeline
+Data Pipeline (THIS) → Training Pipeline → Inference Pipeline
     ↓                        ↓                     ↓
 Data Preparation        Model Training        Real-time Classification
 Feature Engineering     Hyperparameter Tuning    Model Serving